Schizophrenia: Prevention

 Prevention of schizophrenia is difficult as there are no reliable markers for the later development of the disorder.
-It is unclear as of 2011 whether treating patients in the prodrome phase of schizophrenia provides benefits.
-There is a discrepancy between the growth in the implementation of early intervention programmes for psychosis and the underlying empirical evidence.

-There is some evidence as of 2009 that early intervention in those with first-episode psychosis may improve short-term outcomes, but there is little benefit from these measures after five years.
+Early intervention programs diagnose and treat patients in the prodromal phase of the illness.
+There is some evidence that these programs reduce symptoms.
+Patients tend to prefer early treatment programs to ordinary treatment and are less likely to disengage from them.
+As of 2020, it is unclear whether the benefits of early treatment persist once the treatment is terminated.

 Cognitive behavioral therapy may reduce the risk of psychosis in those at high risk after a year and is recommended in this group, by the National Institute for Health and Care Excellence (NICE).
 Another preventive measure is to avoid drugs that have been associated with development of the disorder, including cannabis, cocaine, and amphetamines.

 Antipsychotics are prescribed following a first-episode psychosis, and following remission, a preventive maintenance use is continued to avoid relapse.
 However, it is recognized that some people do recover following a single episode and that long-term use of antipsychotics will not be needed but there is no way of identifying this group.

 Management

 The primary treatment of schizophrenia is the use of antipsychotic medications, often in combination with psychosocial interventions and social supports.
 Community support services including drop-in centers, visits by members of a community mental health team, supported employment, and support groups are common.
 The time between the onset of psychotic symptoms to being given treatment – the duration of untreated psychosis (DUP) – is associated with a poorer outcome in both the short term and the long term.

 Voluntary or involuntary admission to hospital may be imposed by doctors and courts who deem a person to be having a severe episode.
 In the UK, large mental hospitals termed asylums began to be closed down in the 1950s with the advent of antipsychotics, and with an awareness of the negative impact of long-term hospital stays on recovery.
-This process was known as deinstitutionalization, and community and supportive services were developed in order to support this change.
+This process was known as deinstitutionalization, and community and supportive services were developed to support this change.
 Many other countries followed suit with the US starting in the 60s.
 There still remain a smaller group of people who do not improve enough to be discharged.
 In some countries that lack the necessary supportive and social services, long-term hospital stays are more usual.